follow us on twitter . like us on facebook . follow us on instagram . subscribe to our youtube channel . announcements on telegram channel

 Reporting

-Share the details of any suspected vulnerabilities with the Rollbar Security Team by sending an email to [email protected].
+Share the details of any suspected vulnerabilities with the Rollbar Security Team by sending an email to security@rollbar.com.
 Please do not publicly disclose these details without express written consent from Rollbar.
 In reporting any suspected vulnerabilities, please include the following information:

 Vulnerability details with information to allow us to efficiently reproduce your steps